Product

 Rakuten SixthSense

 Rakuten SixthSense's observability platform helps businesses monitor hybrid and multi-cloud environments.
-It provides real-time insights, predictive analytics, and automated anomaly detection to optimize performance.
+It provides real-time insights, predictive analytics, and automated anomaly detection to optimize performance and cost management.

 It is powered by SixthSense AI technology, which can identify anomalies and anticipate failures before they cause network interruptions.